Ancient Roman architecture: Stone

 Marble is not found especially close to Rome, and was only rarely used there before Augustus, who famously boasted that he had found Rome made of brick and left it made of marble, though this was mainly as a facing for brick or concrete.
 The Temple of Hercules Victor of the late 2nd century BC is the earliest surviving exception in Rome.
 From Augustus' reign the quarries at Carrara were extensively developed for the capital, and other sources around the empire exploited, especially the prestigious Greek marbles like Parian.
 Travertine limestone was found much closer, around Tivoli, and was used from the end of the Republic; the Colosseum is mainly built of this stone, which has good load-bearing capacity, with a brick core.
 Other more or less local stones were used around the Empire.

-The Romans were extremely fond of luxury imported coloured marbles with fancy veining, and the interiors of the most important buildings were very often faced with slabs of these, which have usually now been removed even where the building survives.
+The Romans were fond of luxury imported coloured marbles with fancy veining, and the interiors of the most important buildings were often faced with slabs of these, which have usually now been removed even where the building survives.
 Imports from Greece for this purpose began in the 2nd century BC.

 Roman brick

 The Romans made fired clay bricks from about the beginning of the Empire, replacing earlier sun-dried mudbrick.
 Roman brick was almost invariably of a lesser height than modern brick, but was made in a variety of different shapes and sizes.
 Shapes included square, rectangular, triangular and round, and the largest bricks found have measured over three feet in length.
 Ancient Roman bricks had a general size of 1½ Roman feet by 1 Roman foot, but common variations up to 15 inches existed.
 Other brick sizes in ancient Rome included 24" x 12" x 4", and 15" x 8" x 10".
 Ancient Roman bricks found in France measured 8" x 8" x 3".
 The Constantine Basilica in Trier is constructed from Roman bricks 15" square by 1½" thick.
-There is often little obvious difference (particularly when only fragments survive) between Roman bricks used for walls on the one hand, and tiles used for roofing or flooring on the other, so archaeologists sometimes prefer to employ the generic term ceramic building material (or CBM).
+There is often little obvious difference (particularly when only fragments survive) between Roman bricks used for walls on the one hand, and tiles used for roofing or flooring on the other, so archaeologists sometimes prefer to employ the generic term ceramic building material (CBM).

 The Romans perfected brick-making during the first century of their empire and used it ubiquitously, in public and private construction alike.
 They took their brickmaking skills everywhere they went, introducing the craft to the local populations.
 The Roman legions, which operated their own kilns, introduced bricks to many parts of the Empire; bricks are often stamped with the mark of the legion that supervised their production.
-The use of bricks in southern and western Germany, for example, can be traced back to traditions already described by the Roman architect Vitruvius.
+The use of bricks in southern and western Germany, for example, can be traced to traditions already described by the Roman architect Vitruvius.
 In the British Isles, the introduction of Roman brick by the ancient Romans was followed by a 600–700 year gap in major brick production.